Operation Jackstay: Background

 On 26 February 1966, the Viet Cong (VC) ambushed SS Lorinda, a Panamanian coastal freighter, on the Lòng Tàu River 18 mi south of Saigon, wounding six of the crew and causing the freighter to run aground.
 Military Assistance Command, Vietnam (MACV) decided that a large-scale amphibious raid in the area would be necessary to ease VC pressure on the shipping channel.

-Phase 1 of the operation plan called for an amphibious assault on the Long Thành Peninsula (where much of the Rừng Sác’s population lived) by the 1st Battalion, 5th Marines deployed by USS Princeton, USS Pickaway, USS Alamo, USS Belle Grove and USS Merrick.
-Naval gunfire support would be provide by USS Robison and PCFs and Coast Guard patrol boats of Operation Market Time, while air support would be provided by the USS Hancock air group.
+Phase 1 of the operation plan called for an amphibious assault on the Long Thành Peninsula (where much of the Rừng Sác's population lived) by the 1st Battalion, 5th Marines deployed by USS Princeton, USS Pickaway, USS Alamo, USS Belle Grove and USS Merrick.
+Naval gunfire support would be provided by USS Robison and four PCFs and six Coast Guard patrol boats of Operation Market Time, while air support would be provided by the USS Hancock air group.
 Phase 2 would see the Marines moved deeper into the zone.
 The planners realized that such a small assault force could not eradicate the VC in the zone and the operation was only intended to disrupt VC operations and demonstrate that the Allies could penetrate their safe havens.